mur1chan/reminder_app/README.md

 4. Click "Add Reminder" to save the reminder.

 ## Contributions
-If you've found any errors or have suggestions for improvements, you can send an email to myemail@example.com or submit a pull request on Github.
+If you've found any errors or have suggestions for improvements, you can submit a pull request on Github.